xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 3.2 Python

-As we have begun to explain above, Python is a programming language that has attained widespread popularity in part because of the elegant simplicity of its syntax and its vast adaptability.
+As we have begun to explain above, Python is a programming language that has attained widespread popularity in part because of the simplicity of its syntax and its adaptability.
+Like all programming languages, it has its own syntax, control structures, and data structures.
+What makes Python so powerful for the fledgling digital humanist is its modularity.
+While basic Python includes the basic methods of its control structure and for manipulating different types of data, more complex and context-specific libraries are included as additional modular librariesthat can be imported as needed---CSV manipulation and useful statistical methods are accessible through this method.
+This modularity is far from limited to what comes bundled with Python, though; it also has an abundance of user-generated external libraries that.
+Since Python's inception, its users have been developing additional toolkits that work with Python's existing structure and extend it to contexts that the basic language might not be equipped to handle.
+The Natural Language Toolkit (NLTK) is an especially extensive and relevant example, supplying prebuilt methods for common natural language processing tasks like word tokenization, part of speech tagging, and lemmatization.
+Pandas is similarly essential for a data analyst working in Python.
+A digital humanities curriculum is likely to work with some of these libraries early if it is going to be driven by student interest rather than methodical and exhaustive coverage of Python basics.

+For a student beginning to explore Python and its libraries, sitting down to write a program from start to finish will not necessarily be most pedagogically effective method.
+A more forgiving environment for the kinds of questions we hope would drive our students---questions like "What would happen if I did this?" or "What if I combined these two things?"---is Python's Integrated DeveLopment Environment (IDLE).
+Like the Bash shell,

 Same structure as above.

 1. Explain what it is.

-control structures + data types + built-in functions + syntax + interpreter
+control structures + data types + built-in functions +
-Why Python
+syntax + interpreter Why Python

 2. Why.